-Arnett Chisholm enters his 21st season as an assistant coach with the University of Michigan women's track and field program in 2011.
+Arnett Chisholmenters his 24th season as an assistant coach with the University of Michigan women's track and field program in 2014.
 He works with the Wolverine sprinters and hurdlers.

 A former Michigan sprinter and hurdler, Chisholm earned four track and field letters (1976-79).
 He was a member of three Michigan Big Ten Conference 4x100-meter relay championship teams.
 Chisholm earned NCAA All-America honors in 1978, running with the Wolverines' 4x100m relay squad.
 Chisholm holds an undergraduate degree in education from the University of Michigan (1979).